linfan/kubernetes-chinese-docs/044-Overview and Concepts.md

 ###API resources

-Working with resources
+>Working with resources

 ###Pods and containers

->Pod lifecycle and restart policies
+>- Pod lifecycle and restart policies
-Lifecycle hooks
+- Lifecycle hooks
-Compute resources, such as cpu and memory
+- Compute resources, such as cpu and memory
-Specifying commands and requesting capabilities Downward API: accessing system configuration from a pod Images and registries
+- Specifying commands and requesting capabilities
+- Downward API: accessing system configuration from a pod
+- Images and registries
-Migrating from docker-cli to kubectl
+- Migrating from docker-cli to kubectl
-Tips and tricks when working with config
+- Tips and tricks when working with config
-Assign pods to selected nodes
+- Assign pods to selected nodes
-Perform a rolling update on a running group of pods
+- Perform a rolling update on a running group of pods